20% off €35

 Brazil nuts are associated with a wide range of health benefits, including:

-• Mood support.
-Evidence suggests that Brazil nut consumption can support your mood.
-A scientific study showed that when participants with anxiety and depression took 100mcg of selenium a day (the equivalent of eating 1 to 2 Brazil nuts) for 5 weeks, their symptoms alleviated.8
+• mood support: evidence suggests that brazil nut consumption can support your mood.
+A scientific study showed that when participants with anxiety and depression took 100mcg of selenium a day (the equivalent of eating one to two brazil nuts) for five weeks, their symptoms alleviated8

 Drawbacks of eating brazil nuts